Click here to cast your vote for the 2021 Bank of the Year Awards

 - Please note the quality of your entry can affect the outcome of judging for each category.
 Information should be presented in a clear, concise and logical format.

-- A 500 word statement explaining why your bank should win the Award in the respective category.
-Justification material can be uploaded along with entry.
+- A statement, no longer than 750 words, explaining why your bank should win the Award in the respective category.
+Justification material can be uploaded along with the entry.

 - Details of key contact person(s) within the organisation with reference to the bank’s participation in the initiative.